nicpaesk/killer_game/readme.md

 </div>

+Additional tasks done:

+- adding a victory page
+- adding a pin based profile recovery for the players that lose their session

 #### Conclusion

 ChatGpt got lost very quickly when given all the code files.
 I found it's responses not so relevant and very often wrong.